 Being around other adults sounds appealing, but carving out some time to eat lunch with students in your building is a great way to build rapport.
 You could eat in your room or in the cafeteria.
 Either way, the students will share more with you than they ever will in the classroom.

-In The Art of Education’s course Managing the Art Room, we learn that humor is a great way for students to connect with you.
+In AOEU’s course Managing the Art Room, we learn that humor is a great way for students to connect with you.
 Don’t be afraid to be silly at times.
-Just make sure you have control of your class, otherwise it is hard to reel them back in.
+Just make sure you have control of your class.
+Otherwise, it is hard to reel them back in.

 I know you all are the first to sign up to chaperone the annual dance event.
 And you most certainly spend every Friday night in the bleachers at the school football game.
 Good for you!
 Spending time with students outside of school lets them know you care.
 Plus, how could they not love you when you are busting out a new dance move at the prom?